UM-PEPL/HallThruster.jl/docs/src/collisions.md

 ## Background

-All collisions and reactions in HallThruster.jl are handled via the `Reaction` interface.
+Most collisions in HallThruster.jl are handled via the `Reaction` interface.
 This is an abstract type with three subtypes: `IonizationReaction`, `ExcitationReaction`, and `ElasticScattering`.

 The core of the ionization model in HallThruster.jl is the `IonizationReaction` struct.
 It has four fields: `energy`,  `reactant`, `product`, and `rate_coeff`.
 The first is of type `Float64` and is the ionization energy of the given reaction in eV.
 The next two are `Species` objects, while the last is an arbitrary function.
 This `rate_coeff` computes the ionization reaction rate coefficient (in m^3/s) provided the electron energy (in eV).
 It is used in heavy species source terms in order to compute the production or destruction of the `reactant` and `product` due to ionization, and in the electron energy equation in order to compute electron energy losses due to inelastic ionization collisions.